Vroom Vroom (EP)

-Vroom Vroom is the second extended play by English singer and songwriter Charli XCX, released on 26 February 2016 by Vroom Vroom Recordings.
-It features production work from Scottish producer Sophie.
+Vroom Vroom is the first extended play by British singer Charli XCX, released on 26 February 2016 by Vroom Vroom Recordings.
+It features production work from British producer Sophie.

 The EP's experimental pop sound divided critics and fans upon release but accrued a cult following, and has been retrospectively credited as a pioneering work in what would later be termed the hyperpop movement.

 Background and release

 In July 2015, in an interview with British fashion magazine i-D, Charli XCX said that she was working on her third album and described it as "the most pop thing, and the most electronic thing" she had done.
-Scottish producer Sophie was confirmed to be involved in the album's production.
-In October 2015, Charli XCX released "Vroom Vroom", which was the first song released from the EP, on the Beats 1 Radio Show, then claiming it would be the first song released from her third studio album.
+British producer Sophie was confirmed to be involved in the album's production.
+On 20 October 2015, Charli XCX released "Vroom Vroom", which was the first song released from the EP, on the Beats 1 Radio Show, then claiming it would be the first song released from her third studio album.
 On 23 February 2016, it was announced that Charli XCX had set up a new record label, Vroom Vroom Recordings, and that she would release an EP titled Vroom Vroom on 27 February 2016.
-The second song released from the EP, titled "Trophy", received its first play on Zane Lowe's Beats 1 show on that night.
-Charli XCX will also host her own Beats 1 show fortnightly.
+On 23 February 2016, the second song released from the EP, titled "Trophy", received its first play on Zane Lowe's Beats 1 show that night; Charli XCX additionally planned to host her own Beats 1 show fortnightly.

 Charli XCX released a music video for the song "Vroom Vroom" on 22 April 2016 via Apple Music.
 On 27 May 2016, an autographed vinyl version of the EP was released in a limited run of 1,000 copies by Warner Music.
 On 29 August 2020, 2,000 copies of the EP were released on transparent vinyl for Record Store Day.